go-gitea/docs/content/doc/features/authentication.en-us.md

     privileges.
 If a user accounts passes the filter, the user will be privileged as an administrator.
   - Example: `(objectClass=adminAccount)`
+  - Example for Microsoft AD: `(memberOf=CN=admin-group,OU=example,DC=example,DC=org)`

 - Username attribute (optional)
   - The attribute of the user's LDAP record containing the user name.
-Given attribute value will be used for new Gogs account user name after first successful sign-in.
+Given attribute value will be used for new Gitea account user name after first successful sign-in.
 Leave empty to use login name given on sign-in form.
-  - This is useful when supplied login name is matched against multiple attributes, but only single specific attribute should be used for Gogs account name, see "User Filter".
+  - This is useful when supplied login name is matched against multiple attributes, but only single specific attribute should be used for Gitea account name, see "User Filter".
   - Example: `uid`
+  - Example for Microsoft AD: `sAMAccountName`

 - First name attribute (optional)
   - The attribute of the user's LDAP record containing the user's first name.